 Yet it seems strange to me then,

-Why so many come over here.
+Why so many migrate over here.

 So if I haven’t convinced you,